yoshuawuyts/dad/docs/methods.md

 ````

 #### .fetch()
-Fetch records from the server through HTTP.
-Can be provided with optional HTTP headers.
+Fetch records from the server over HTTP.
+Can be provided with optional HTTP
+headers.
 Emits a `fetch` event when completed, else it emits an `error` event.
 ````js
 books.fetch();